yearn/yearn-vaults/docs/OPERATIONS.md

 True
 ```

-You will notice that this procedure doesn't change the debt ratio.
+You will notice that this procedure doesn't change the debt ratio:

 ```python
 >>> vault.strategies(s1).dict()['debtRatio']
 1600
 ```

-It drops the credit to 0.
+It drops the credit to `0`:

 ```python
 >>> vault.creditAvailable(s1)